By Jayaram V

-Summary: This essay is about
+Summary: This essay is about effective communication

 and professional life.

 Communication means transfer or exchange of information from